 Step 12: Create an Excel Destination

-Add excel designation in the SSIS toolbox.
+Add Excel designation in the SSIS toolbox.

-Step 13: Attach the Derived column to the excel destination.
+Step 13: Attach the Derived column to the Excel destination.

-Following step 10, connect the derived column and excel destination.
+Following step 10, connect the derived column and Excel destination.

 Step 14: Configure Excel Destination

-Double click on the excel destination
+Double-click on the Excel destination

-Locate connection Manager to “ExcelConnectionManager”, the Data Access Mode to “Table or View” and the Name of the excel sheet to “Datasheet1”.
+Locate connection Manager to “ExcelConnectionManager”, the Data Access Mode to “Table or View” and the Name of the Excel sheet to “Datasheet1”.

-Click on mapping
+Click on mapping.

-Step 15: Execute the package
+Step 15: Execute the package.
+Press F5.

-We can find the output like below
+We can find the output below:

 Uses Of SSIS